Updated: May 8, 2025

 How can Americans move to Austria?

-While gaining a visa to live in Austria can be a bit more challenging than Portugal and Spain, Americans can move to Austria by applying for the appropriate visa or residence permit.
+While gaining a visa to live in Austria can be a bit more challenging than in Portugal and Spain, Americans can move to Austria by applying for the appropriate visa or residence permit.
 Some of the visa options include the work visa (Red-White-Red Card), freelancer visa, student residence permit, and the non-EU long-term Visa (D-Visa).

 Sweden